 Figure 5—Example cyclic-superframe structures

 The cyclic-superframe structure is specified by the initiator of synchronization phase, discovery phase, peering phase, and data transmission phase.
-A PD is instructed to set the cyclic-superframe structure through MLME-Synchronization.request primitive, MLME-Discovery.request primitive, MLME-GroupStart.request primitive, MLME-Peering.request primitive, and MCPS-Data.request primitive.
+A PD is instructed to set the cyclic-superframe structure through MLME-SYNCHRONIZATION.request primitive, MLME-DISCOVERY.request primitive, MLME-GROUP-START.request primitive, MLME-PEERING.request primitive, and MCPS-DATA.request primitive.
 The cyclic-superframe shall be repeated between one-to-one peers, one-to-many peers, or many-to-many peers until the cyclic-superframe structure is changed.
 The initiator shall select the time to start a new cyclic-superframe structure that minimizes the interference caused by this new cyclic-superframe to neighbor peer groups.

 The specification of a cyclic-superframe structure shall be advertised with Cyclic-superframe descriptor IE, which is four bytes long header IE with the duration of cyclic-superframe, the number of primary superframe, the type of primary superframe, the type of secondary superframe, and the sequential order of superframe sending Cyclic-superframe descriptor IE. The Cyclic-superframe descriptor IE can be contained in a discovery request command frame, peering request command frame, or data frame.